 Like all other professions, the grooming industry is constantly growing and changing.
 New discoveries, new science, new products, innovative techniques can make us even better at what we do.
 We in IPPGA welcome this and get very excited to learn new things, even those of us with decades of experience and mastery.

-One example of why continuing education for groomers can be very important: for decades, squeezing and draining a dog’s anal glands during the bath has been standard procedure for most groomers.
-But recent veterinary studies revealed that routinely squeezing these delicate glands were actually causing two major problems down the road for the dog – they were breaking down the rectal wall muscles so that in later life, the dog may begin to have problems with normal rectal functioning.
+Here’s one example of why continuing education for groomers can be very important.
+For decades, squeezing and draining a dog’s anal glands during the bath has been standard procedure for most groomers.
+Many do it still.
+But recent longitudinal studies that many veterinarians are now telling professional groomers about revealed that routinely squeezing these delicate glands were actually causing two major problems down the road for the dog – they were breaking down the rectal wall muscles so that in later life, the dog may begin to have problems with normal rectal functioning.
 And second, they found that draining a gland actually in many cases caused it to over produce more of the smelly stuff, actually creating more problems than if we just let nature take its course.
 Veterinary leaders began to tell groomers at conferences and through professional recommendations that we stop doing this routine procedure.
 Owners often ask for it when they see their dog “scooting”.
 But this scooting is normal behavior that helps dogs expel from their glands naturally.
 Dogs will usually also be able to expel what they need as they defecate.
 Too much scooting, redness, discomfort, etc., – any problems in the anal glands should be treated by a veterinarian anyway, not a groomer.
 Good groomers who stay up on best practices are no longer routinely squeezing your dog’s anal glands, unless they are working under direct partnership with the family veterinarian.
 And this has meant that many of us have to spend time – repeatedly – telling our clients about this change in best practices in our industry.
 Change happens slowly and requires education of all veterinarians, pet owners, and groomers.